ikaros/Prtg-for-Ruby/readme.md

 Changelog
 =========

+## 0.0.7
+- Change the query 'objid' to 'id'
+  This reacts to changes in Prtg api version 13.2.3.1927.

 ## 0.0.6
 - Add Accept-Encoding header to API calls.
   Otherwise Prtg version 13.2.3.1927 seems to faulty compress response data.